stacks-network/sbtc/docker/mainnet/gh-attestation/README.md

 This will:
 1. **Set up the Docker container** with the required environment variables for attestation.
 2. **Use [/entrypoint.sh](/docker/mainnet/gh-attestation/entrypoint.sh)**: The entry point script checks the attestation and proceeds if verified.
-3. **Run the signer application** with the provided config file and migration option.
+3. **Run the signer and the blocklist-client application** with the provided config file and migration option.

 To start the service with Docker Compose, use: